vblagoje/openapi-service-client/README.md

     messages=[{"role": "user", "content": "Do a google search: Who was Nikola Tesla?"}], )

+# Initialize the OpenAPIServiceClient with configuration
+serper_api = OpenAPIServiceClient(config)

 # Simply pass the LLM response and invoke the service
-# The function-calling payload is extracted and processed automatically
+# The LLM specific function-calling payload is extracted and processed automatically
 service_response = serper_api.invoke(response)
 print(service_response)
 ```